 Dimethyl oxalate is used as an alternate fuel in the direct oxidation fuel cell.
 It is involved in the catalytic hydrogenation using Cu/SiO22ub> to prepare ethylene glycol.
 It is also used in the selective gas-phase hydrogenation catalyzed by Ag/SiO2 to get the corresponding alcohol.

 For reactions of oxalic esters, see Diethyl oxalate, A14498.

 Wen, C.; Cui, Y.; Chen, X.; Zong, B.; Dai, W. L. Reaction temperature controlled selective hydrogenation of dimethyl oxalate to methyl glycolate and ethylene glycol over copper-hydroxyapatite catalysts.
 Appl.
 Catal., B 2015, 162, 483-493.

 Zhou, J.; Duan, X.; Ye, L.; Zheng, J.; Li, M. M. J.; Tsang, S. C. E.; Yuan, Y. Enhanced chemoselective hydrogenation of dimethyl oxalate to methyl glycolate over bimetallic Ag-Ni/SBA-15 catalysts.
 Appl.
 Catal., A 2015, 505, 344-353.

 Harmful if swallowed.
 Harmful in contact with skin.

 Wear protective gloves/clothing.
 Wash thoroughly after handling.
 Do not eat, drink or smoke when using this product.
-IF SWALLOWED: Specific treatment (see label).
+IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Specific treatment (see label).
 Dispose of contents/container in accordance with local/regional/national/international regulations.